wso2-extensions/esb-connector-amazonlambda/docs/aliases.md

     <functionVersion>{$ctx:functionVersion}</functionVersion>
     <aliasName>{$ctx:aliasName}</aliasName>
     <aliasAdditionalVersionWeights>{$ctx:aliasAdditionalVersionWeights}</aliasAdditionalVersionWeights>
+    <apiVersionCreateAlias>{$ctx:apiVersionCreateAlias}</apiVersionCreateAlias>
 </amazonlambda.createAlias>
 ```

 **Properties**
+* apiVersionCreateAlias : API version for CreateAlias method.
 * functionName : The name of the Lambda function that the alias invokes.
-* createAliasDescription: The description of the alias.
+* createAliasDescription : The description of the alias.
 * functionVersion : The function version that the alias invokes.
-* aliasName: The name of the alias.
+* aliasName : The name of the alias.
 * aliasAdditionalVersionWeights : The name of second alias, and the percentage of traffic that's routed to it.

 **Sample request**